 Fake Empire was formed by Josh Schwartz and Stephanie Savage in 2010.
-Together Josh and Stephanie have written and produced hit shows such as The O.C. and Gossip Girl, and under their new venture they continue to develop new television series for Warner Bros. while expanding their business to include feature films under their deal with Paramount.
+Together Josh and Stephanie have written and produced hit shows such as The O.C. and Gossip Girl, and under their new venture they continue to develop new television series for ABC Studios while also working on feature films under a new deal with Universal Pictures.
 While each project is unique, the goal is the same: to speak to young audiences in a contemporary voice.

 In 2003, Josh became the youngest person in television history to create and run a primetime series when he brought The O.C. to life for FOX.
 After serving as Executive Producer for the show’s four-season run, Josh went on to co-create and executive produce the popular spy-comedy-romance-action series, Chuck.
-Chuck recently completed a five season run on NBC.
+Chuck completed a five-season run on NBC.

 Stephanie got her start at Drew Barrymore’s Flower Films, and went on to form Wonderland Sound and Vision with director McG.
 While at Flower Films, Stephanie helped develop feature films such as Charlie’s Angels, Never Been Kissed, and Donnie Darko.
 Wonderland was a producer of Charlie’s Angels: Full Throttle, and the company soon expanded into television, developing and producing The O.C. with Josh.
 Stephanie’s first effort in television writing was one of the The O.C.’s most enduring episodes, “The Best Chrismukkah Ever.”
 She soon left Wonderland to focus full-time on writing and producing.

-Lis Rowinski runs point on motion picture development, and is based in the Fake Empire offices on the Paramount lot.
+Lis Rowinski runs point on television and motion picture development.
 Lis was formerly a Motion Picture Literary Agent at WME Entertainment, where her focus was on up-and-coming writers and directors.

 Lynley Bird serves as the company’s Creative Executive reporting to Lis.